 Hurricane Lamp Parts

-A Hurricane Lamp consists of 3 basic components: the wick, the chimney or globe, and the base.
+There are three basic oil lamp parts that makeup your standard Hurricane Lamp: the wick, the chimney or globe, and the base.
 In addition to this, most Hurricane Lamps feature a nob which allows you to raise and lower the wick to control the brightness given off.

 Our Hurricane Lamps feature a lead-free pottery base and a clear glass chimney.
 If you need to buy replacement wicks or chimneys, we can sell them, or you can find them at your local hardware store where you can also buy lamp oil.